ranchor/system-design/problems/web_crawler.md

 #### DNS
 - **DNS Caching:** Cache DNS lookups to reduce requests.
 - **Multiple DNS Providers:** Distribute load across providers.

+#### Extract Root Domain from URL
+* Extracting the root domain from a URL involves parsing the URL to obtain the hostname and then identifying the registered domain, which includes the second-level domain (SLD) and the top-level domain (TLD).
+This process is crucial in web crawling, data analysis, and security applications where you need to group or filter data by domain.
+* `tldextract` is a Python library that uses the public suffix list to accurately extract the domain components from a URL.

 ### Content Parser
 #### Content Dedupe check
 - **Approaches:**